-'''

-mxml_node_t mxmlLoadFd (

-mxml_node_t top,

-int fd,
+mxml_node_t mxmlLoadFd(mxml_node_t top, int fd, mxml load cb t cb);

-mxml_load_cb_t cb

-);

-'''

-top

-• Top node

-fd

-File descriptor to read from
+fd File descriptor to read from

-cb

-Callback function or MXML_NO_CALLBACK

 The nodes in the specified file are added to the specified top node.
 If no top node is provided, the XML file MUST be well-formed with a single parent node like <?xml> for the entire file.
 The callback function returns the value type that should be used for child nodes.
-If MXML_NO_CALLBACK is specified then all child nodes will be either MXML_ELEMENT or MXML_TEXT nodes.

-The constants MXML_INTEGER_CALLBACK, MXML_OPAQUE_CALLBACK,

-MXML_REAL_CALLBACK, and MXML_TEXT_CALLBACK are defined for loading child nodes of the specified type.
+The constants MXML_INTEGER_CALLBACK, MXML_OPAQUE_CALLBACK, MXML_REAL_CALLBACK, and MXML_TEXT_CALLBACK are defined for loading child (data) nodes of the specified type.